marshallward/mom6-gpu-report/gpu_report.rst

    vector_add<<n,1>>(a, b, c, d, n);

-Languages like CUDA are not compiled into CPU bytecode, so a separate CPU implementation loop may be required for cross-platform support.
+Languages like CUDA are not compiled into CPU bytecode, so a separate CPU version of the code may be required for cross-platform support.

 Language Intrinsics